Skip to main content

 In 2026, a 3-room apartment of 55 to 65 sqm in the 11th arrondissement sells between 500,000 and 650,000 euros depending on the floor, condition and proximity to the busiest commercial streets.
 The average price per sqm ranges from 9,200 to 10,500 euros.

 Yes.
-An experienced property hunter favors properties on high floors overlooking the courtyard, streets perpendicular to the main thoroughfares and buildings with recent double glazing.
+An experienced property hunter favours properties on high floors overlooking the courtyard, streets perpendicular to the main thoroughfares and buildings with recent double glazing.
 In the 11th, the quiet streets just steps from rue Oberkampf offer this compromise.

-Related reading
+Further reading